 Oxygen that is delivered to tissues is then extracted and used by the tissues.
 On average, the human body extracts 5% to 6% volume of oxygen from the blood.
 As long as oxygen supply equals or exceeds the amount of extracted oxygen, symptoms of oxygen debt do not occur.
 In anemic patients, oxygen delivery via hemoglobin may not be sufficient to compensate for oxygen extraction.
 When hemoglobin concentrations drop below 6 g/dL, oxygen delivery and extraction become unequal, and when hemoglobin concentrations drop below 4 g/dL, tissue oxygenation delivery is significantly impaired.

 In 1959, the Dutch surgeon Boerema published “Life Without Blood,” a manuscript detailing the use of hyperbaric oxygen therapy (HBO) for the treatment of anemia.
 Boerema exsanguinated healthy piglets and replaced the blood volume with a plasma-like solution.
 The piglets’ resulting hemoglobin concentration was 0.4 g/dL, a hemoglobin concentration which is incompatible with life.
 The piglets were then pressurized in a hyperbaric chamber to 3 absolute atmospheres (ATA) for 45 minutes.
 The animals survived this exposure, despite having essentially no hemoglobin present, and recovered uneventfully after they were re-infused with normal blood.
 Boerema noted that under hyperbaric conditions, the amount of oxygen dissolved in the plasma could greatly exceed the amount present while breathing air under normobaric conditions.
 This phenomenon is due to Henry’s Law, which states that the amount of gas dissolved in a solution is directly proportional to the partial pressure of the gas.
 When partial pressures of a gas increase, such as under hyperbaric pressurization, more of that gas dissolves in solution.
 Breathing room air (21% oxygen) under normobaric conditions results in a PaO2 of approximately 100 mmHg; breathing 100% oxygen under hyperbaric conditions results in a PaO2 of greater than 2000 mmHg.
 Under hyperbaric conditions, oxygen dissolved in the plasma can approximate or meet the body’s metabolic demands of oxygen extraction.
-Each atmosphere absolute of treatment depth corresponds to an incremental increase in oxygen delivery of 2% volume; at a treatment depth of 3 ATA, the plasma dissolved oxygen approximates 6% volume, equal to the body’s oxygen extraction.
+At a treatment depth of 3 ATA, the plasma dissolved oxygen approximates 6% volume, equal to the body’s oxygen extraction.